AliNisarAhmed/my-notes/books/Networks/networks.md

 matically set the forwarding tables.
 A routing protocol may, for example, determine the shortest path from each router to each destination and use the shortest path results to configure the forwarding tables in the routers.

+### Circuit Switching

+In circuit-switched networks, the resources needed along a path (buffers, link transmission rate) to provide for communication between the end systems are reserved for the duration of the communication session between the end systems.

+In packet-switched networks, these resources are not reserved; a session’s messages use the resources on demand and, as a consequence, may have to wait (that is, queue) for access to a communication link.

+Traditional telephone networks are examples of circuit-switched networks.